rgalanakis/minimaestro/docs/testflight_instructions.md

+Instructions for getting set up with TestFlight, which allows someone to best test games like Mini Maestro.

 1. You receive an email invitation to join Test Flight.
 2. Follow the 'Accept' link to sign up.
 3. You receive a Welcome email from TestFlight.